Anti-Pattern-Inc/saasus-platform-document/docs/aws-marketplace-integration/aws-marketplace-seller-registration.md

 ---
-title: "セラー登録から銀行口座の設定"
+title: "Setting Up Bank Account From Seller Registration"
 slug: "aws-marketplace-seller-registration"
 excerpt: ""
 hidden: false
 metadata:
   image: []
   robots: "index"
 createdAt: "Fri May 12 2023 06:09:31 GMT+0000 (Coordinated Universal Time)"
 updatedAt: "Fri Jun 30 2023 03:38:18 GMT+0000 (Coordinated Universal Time)"
 ---
-### 事前準備
+### Preparation

-AWS Marketplace用にAWSアカウントを用意してください。
+Please prepare an AWS account for AWS Marketplace.

-### 全体の流れ
+### Overall Process

-出品手続きを始めるにあたって、まずお客様自身で以下の手続きを実施していただく必要があります。
+Before starting the listing process, you need to perform the following procedures by yourself.
-AWS Marketplaceへの出品に必要な登録、設定となるため忘れずに実施してください。
+These are necessary registrations and settings for listing on AWS Marketplace, so make sure to proceed with them.

-1. セラー登録
+1. Seller registration
-2. Public profileの設定
+2. Setting up Public profile
-3. 税務情報に関するインタビュー
+3. Interview about tax information
-4. DAC7の税務アンケート
+4. DAC7 tax questionnaire
-5. 銀行口座の設定
+5. Setting up a bank account